Workshop at ADHO DH 2019, Utrecht

 • Lightning Shorts where participants can share briefly share projects, with a focus on works in progress

 The Lightning Shorts session will focus on current research in AV DH.
 Each participant will have five-minutes to introduce their work.
-Registerhere.
 Participants in the lightning shorts must also sign-up for the day-long AVinDH workshop.

 Convenors: